Form 1099-R

 In the United States, Form 1099-R is a variant of Form 1099 used for reporting on distributions from pensions, annuities, retirement or profit sharing plans, IRAs, charitable gift annuities and Insurance Contracts.
 Form 1099-R is filed for each person who has received a distribution of $10 or more from any of the above.

-Some of the items included on the form are the gross distribution, the amount of the distribution that is taxable, the amount withheld for tax purposes, and a code that represents the type of distribution made to plan holder.
+Items included on the form are the gross distribution, the amount of the distribution that is taxable, the amount withheld for tax purposes, and a code that represents the type of distribution made to plan holder.

 Filing

 Form 1099-R must be mailed to the recipients by January 31 and to the IRS by the last day of February.
 If the custodian files with the IRS electronically, the form is due by March 31.
 The plan owner, the IRS and the municipal or state tax department (if applicable) all receive a copy of the form.
 These copies are used to cross-reference individual tax returns to ensure compliance.
 Any person who receives an erroneous 1099-R form should immediately contact the plan custodian who sent it in order to rectify the situation and avoid filing an incorrect tax return.
+Beginning with returns required to be filed on or after January 1, 2024, electronic filing is mandatory for any filer submitting ten or more information returns of any type in the aggregate, a threshold lowered from 250 by Treasury Decision 9972 under authority granted by the Taxpayer First Act of 2019.

 Taxable amount

 If no after-tax contributions were made to the pension plan before distribution, such as if the plan is a traditional IRA, the entire distribution is generally included as taxable income.
-However, in cases where after-tax contributions were made to an annuity or pension, only a portion of the distribution may be taxed.
+In cases where after-tax contributions were made to an annuity or pension, only a portion of the distribution may be taxed.
+For periodic payments from a qualified plan, the tax-free portion is generally recovered through the Simplified Method described in IRS Publication 575, which divides the after-tax cost basis by an age-based factor to produce a fixed monthly exclusion until the entire basis has been recovered.

-Box 2 contains the amount of the distribution that is taxable.
+Box 2a contains the amount of the distribution that is taxable.
+When the payer cannot determine the taxable amount, Box 2a may be left blank and the "Taxable amount not determined" checkbox in Box 2b is marked instead; this occurs frequently for federal annuitants in the first year of retirement, where cost-basis records are incomplete, or following disability retirement, in which case the recipient must calculate the taxable share on the personal return.
 The taxable amount will be zero if the entire distribution is any of the following: